Skip Nav

 Walking safely in summer

-Try the seven-second rule: place the back of your hand on the pavement.
-If it’s too hot to hold, it’s too hot for your dog.
+Don't forget the pavement, either.
+A simple seven-second test can help: place the back of your hand on the ground.
+If it's too hot to hold there comfortably, it's too hot for your dog's paws.

 Grass seeds